valory-xyz/open-autonomy/docs/price_estimation_intro.md

-# Price estimation internals
+# Price Oracle - How it Works

-Documentation of the price estimation demo.

-## Introduction

-The estimate is an average of a set of observations on the Bitcoin price coming from different sources, e.g. CoinMarketCap, CoinGecko, Binance and Coinbase.
+The goal of this {{valory_app}} is to provide an estimation as an average of a set of observations on the Bitcoin price coming from different sources, e.g., CoinMarketCap, CoinGecko, Binance and Coinbase.
 Each AEA shares an observation from one of the sources above by committing it to a temporary blockchain made with Tendermint.
-Once all the observation are settled, each AEA runs a script to aggregate the observations to compute an estimate, and we say that the consensus is reached when one estimate reaches `ceil((2n + 1) / 3)` of the total voting power committed on the temporary blockchain.
+Once all the observation are settled, each AEA runs a script to aggregate the observations to compute an estimate, and the consensus is reached when one estimate reaches $\lceil(2n + 1) / 3\rceil$ of the total voting power committed on the temporary blockchain.
-Once the consensus on an estimate has been reached, a multi-signature transaction with `ceil((2n + 1) / 3)` of the participants' signature is settled on the Ethereum chain (in the POC this is the hardhat node).
+Once the consensus on an estimate has been reached, a multi-signature transaction with $\lceil(2n + 1) / 3\rceil$ of the participants' signature is settled on the Ethereum chain (in the demo this is emulated by the Hardhat node).

-Alongside the finite-state machine behaviour, the AEAs runs an ABCI application instance which receives all the updates from the underlying Tendermint network.
+Alongside the FSM behaviours executed at each state, the AEAs runs an {{abci_app}} instance which receives all the updates from the underlying Tendermint network.

-## Setup
+## Overview of the Demo

 The network is composed of: